tom-seddon/beeblink/docs/server.md

 searched for volumes in that order.

 Folders are searched recursively to find volumes, but a volume's folder, once found, isn't itself searched further.
+You can prevent a folder from being searched further by creating a file called `.beeblink-ignore` (contents irrelevant - only the name is checked) inside that folder.

 (When creating a volume with `*NEWVOL`, it will always be created in the first folder listed.
 Create one manually on the PC if you want a